-- 136. Plaintiffs incorporate the preceding paragraphs as alleged above. - 137.
+- 146. Plaintiffs incorporate the preceding paragraphs as alleged above. - 147.
 This Claim is brought by all Representative Plaintiffs on behalf of themselves and the Class they represent.
-Plaintiffs have timely filed charges with the EEOC and have thus exhausted their administrative remedies. - 138.
-Goldman Sachs has engaged in an intentional, company-wide, and systematic policy, pattern, and/or practice of discrimination against its female Associates, Vice Presidents, and Managing Directors.
-Goldman Sachs has intentionally discriminated against Plaintiffs and the Class in violation of Title VII by, among other things: - (a) Delegating unchecked and standardless discretion to its mostly male managers to allocate business opportunities and professional support, review the performance of their subordinates, determine employees' compensation, and select individuals for promotion; - (b) Fostering a corporate culture which excludes women, undervalues their aptitude and performance, and discounts their professional contributions; and - (c) Failing and refusing to take reasonable and adequate steps to prevent and correct instances of discrimination. - 139.
+Plaintiffs have timely filed charges with the EEOC and have thus exhausted their administrative remedies. - 148.
+Goldman Sachs has engaged in an intentional, company-wide, and systematic policy, pattern, and/or practice of discrimination against its female Associates and Vice Presidents.
+Goldman Sachs has intentionally discriminated against Plaintiffs and the Class in violation of Title VII by, among other things: - (a) Utilizing a biased performance system; - (b) Utilizing a biased compensation system; - (c) Utilizing a biased promotion system; - (d) Systematically and intentionally undervaluing their aptitude and performance; and - (e) Failing and refusing to take reasonable and adequate steps to prevent and correct the use of standardless, unvalidated, and/or illegitimate criteria to determine the terms and conditions of employment. - 149.
 These company-wide policies are intended to and do have the effect of: - (a) Denying Plaintiffs and Class Members business opportunities because of their gender; - (b) Compensating them less because of their gender; - (c) Failing to promote them because of their gender; - (d) Evaluating their performance more negatively because of their gender;

-- (e) Offering them less administrative support, training, and mentorship because of their gender; and - (f) Providing them with inferior terms and conditions of employment because of their gender. - 140.
-The discriminatory acts that constitute Goldman Sachs' pattern and/or practice of discrimination have occurred both within and outside the liability period in this case. - 141.
-As a direct result of Goldman Sachs' discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 142.
-The foregoing conduct constitutes illegal, intentional discrimination and unjustified disparate treatment prohibited by 42 U.S.C. §§ 2000e et seq. - 143.
+- (e) Offering them less administrative support, training, and mentorship as a result of discriminatory performance measures that systematically disadvantaged them because of their gender; and - (f) Providing them with inferior terms and conditions of employment as a result of discriminatory performance measures that systematically disadvantaged them because of their gender. - 150.
+The discriminatory acts that constitute Goldman Sachs's pattern and/or practice of discrimination have occurred both within and outside the liability period in this case. - 151.
+As a direct result of Goldman Sachs's discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 152.
+The foregoing conduct constitutes illegal, intentional discrimination and unjustified disparate treatment prohibited by 42 U.S.C. §§ 2000e et seq. - 153.
 Plaintiffs request relief as hereinafter described.

-SECOND CLAIM FOR RELIEF Disparate Impact Discrimination (Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq.)
+SECOND CLAIM FOR RELIEF

+Disparate Impact Discrimination

+(Title VII of the Civil Rights Act of 1964, 42 U.S.C. §§ 2000e et seq.)

 (On Behalf of All Plaintiffs and the Class)

-- 144. Plaintiffs incorporate the preceding paragraphs as alleged above. - 145.
+- 154. Plaintiffs incorporate the preceding paragraphs as alleged above. - 155.
 This Claim is brought by all Representative Plaintiffs on behalf of themselves and the Class they represent.
-Plaintiffs have timely filed charges with the EEOC and have thus exhausted their administrative remedies. - 146.
-Goldman Sachs' delegation of unchecked and standardless discretion to its overwhelmingly male managers to distribute business opportunities, determine levels of professional support, evaluate employee performance, set compensation, and select individuals for promotion, and determine other terms and conditions of employment have an adverse impact on female Associates, Vice Presidents, and Managing Directors in violation of Title VII and are not, and cannot be, justified by business necessity.
+Plaintiffs have timely filed charges with the EEOC and have thus exhausted their administrative remedies. - 156.
+Goldman Sachs's reliance on illegitimate and unvalidated systems and criteria to distribute business opportunities, determine levels of professional support, evaluate employee performance, set compensation, and select individuals for promotion, and determine other terms and conditions of employment have an adverse impact on female Associates and Vice Presidents in violation of Title VII and are not, and cannot be, justified by business necessity.
 Even if such system and/or policies could be justified by business necessity, less discriminatory alternatives exist and would equally serve any alleged necessity.

-- 147. Goldman Sachs' company-wide policies, patterns, and/or practices of determining compensation and eligibility for promotion based on subjective criteria applied by predominantly male reviewers also have an adverse impact on female Associates, Vice Presidents, and Managing Directors in violation of Title VII and are not, and cannot be, justified by business necessity.
-Even if such system and/or policies could be justified by business necessity, less discriminatory alternatives exist and would equally serve any alleged necessity. - 148.
-Goldman Sachs has maintained these discriminatory policies, patterns, and/or practices both within and outside the liability period in this case. - 149.
-As a direct result of Goldman Sachs' discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 150.
-The foregoing policies, patterns, and/or practices have an unlawful disparate impact on women in violation of 42 U.S.C. §§ 2000e et seq. - 151.
+- 157. Goldman Sachs has maintained these discriminatory policies, patterns, and/or practices both within and outside the liability period in this case. - 158.
+As a direct result of Goldman Sachs's discriminatory policies and/or practices as described above, Plaintiffs and the Class have suffered damages including, but not limited to, lost past and future income, compensation, and benefits. - 159.
+The foregoing policies, patterns, and/or practices have an unlawful disparate impact on women in violation of 42 U.S.C. §§ 2000e et seq. - 160.
 Plaintiffs request relief as hereinafter described.